Rhyacionia logaea: Description

-The Elgin shoot moth has an approximate length of 9 mm (0.35 inches) and a wingspan ranging from of 14 – 18 mm (0.55 - 0.71 inches), with an average wingspan of 16 mm (0.63 inches).
+The Elgin shoot moth has an approximate length of 9 mm (0.35 inches) and a wingspan ranging from 14 – 18 mm (0.55 - 0.71 inches), with an average wingspan of 16 mm (0.63 inches).
 Its thorax is dark with ashy spots.

 Its forewings are long and pointed, with nearly straight costa whose inferior is oblique to its thorax, and are dark with white-tipped scales, and ashy fasciae that appear rusty near the superior and inferior, but not near the corners.
 Its hindwings may share the same dark base colouration as the forewings or may be lighter, but have pale, long cilia, and their bases are divided by a darker line.

 Male antennae are biciliate and ash-grey with mixed dark colouration, while female antennae are wholly dark.
 The antennae of male Elgin shoot moths are longer than those of males of the summer shoot moth, with cilia twice as long.
 The palpi and face are both dark, while the rest of the head may be more rust-coloured.

 The abdomen of the Elgin shoot moth is dark with ashen bands, and its legs are ashy with rusty spots on its tarsi.
 The genitalia of the Elgin shoot moth and the summer shoot moth are nearly identical.